MIR39X/Automotive-Management-System/README.md

 - Guest mode is intentionally limited to the live inventory grid; future iterations may expose additional read-only modules without authentication.

 Feel free to open issues or submit pull requests if you extend the application—especially around the missing modules noted above.

+---
+**Note:** This was my Course Database Management System Semester Project.